-- Applicants will prepare a application packet containing the following items:
+- Applicants will prepare an application packet containing the following items:

-- Cover Letter: Please prepare a cover letter that includes your name, UIN, and University of Illinois email address, and that clearly states that you are applying to the 4+1 program.
+- Cover Letter: Please prepare a cover letter that includes your name, UIN, and University of Illinois email address, and that clearly states that you are applying to the BAUSP/MUP 4+1 program.

 - Statement of Purpose: Please compose a statement of purpose of no more than 1,500 words that describes your background, motivation, and qualifications for pursuing a MUP degree at University of Illinois at Urbana-Champaign.
 The statement of purpose should focus not only on your qualifications, but also on your future educational and professional goals, and your substantive area of focus within the MUP program.

 - Resume: Please attach a current resume of no more than 2 pages in length.

 - Work Examples: Please attach with your application up to two examples of professional work products.
 These products may have been produced by you as part of a class assignment, internship, or other professional engagement.
 The selected work examples should be reflective of your preparedness to undertake graduate-level study in the senior year of your BAUSP degree.

-- Students will be notified by the Director of MUP Admissions by February 15th of their junior year if they have been accepted into the 4+1 program.
+- Students will be notified by the Director of Graduate Studies by February 15th of their junior year if they have been accepted into the 4+1 program.
 Admission to the 4+1 program does not guarantee admission to the MUP program, although applicants are accepted into the 4+1 program based on the high likelihood that they would be admitted to the MUP program.

 4+1 Plan of Study